The arrabbiata sauce is one of the most famous and traditional italian recipe

 500 gr of fresh San Marzano tomatoes, two or three garlic cloves, olive oil, salt, parsley

 Put plenty of water into the pot and bring to a boil.
 Put salt in the water just before it starts to bubble, Put pasta in the water only after it has started to bubble consistently.

-Use a separate pan to prepare the ‘olive oil (in Lazio we have excellent DOP Canino and Colline Pontine) – about 3 tablespoons – and a big garlic chopped (I prefer garlic from Abruzzo, Sulmona, or Apulia).
+Use a separate pan to prepare the ‘olive oil (in Lazio we have excellent DOP Canino and Colline Pontine) – about 3 tablespoons – with two or three big garlic cloves chopped (I prefer garlic from Abruzzo, Sulmona, or Apulia).

 In this recipe there are only a few ingredients and it is particularly important that they are of very good quality.